zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/Readme.txt

 ======================
-sgRNA Design
+synthetic sgRNA library based functional genomics for prokaryotes: sgRNA library design part
 ======================

 # ///////////////////////////////////////////////////////////////
 What is this?
-This python script collection is used to design the sgRNA (library) for the prokaryotic genome.
+This python script collection is one of the two the software subpackages of CRISPRi functional genomics method for the prokaryotes, used for genome-wide sgRNA library design.
 The basic description of this program can be found at BioRxiv: https://doi.org/10.1101/129668.
 Please cite this paper or subsequent peer-reviewed publication if this program is useful to your work.

 This script collection is user-friendly for experimental microbiologists with no or limited programming expertise.
 Generally, the user only need to download the script, edit a configure file to set several parameters needed for sgRNA design, and type in one command line in a Linux environment to initiate the design process.
 The output includes the .fasta file for sgRNA and statistics-describing tables as well as figures to intuitively overview the design result.